2020 Garden and Art Tour of Japan in Autumn

 Day 8: Naoshima

-Next is the art island of Naoshima, often referred as the 'icing on the cake' for Garden and Art Tour of Japan.
+Next is the art island of Naoshima.
 Once home to just a few remote fishing villages, Naoshima is now known colloquially as the 'Art Island" in Japan’s magical Seto Inland Sea.

-Thanks to Benesse Corporation and the visionary Naoshima Art Project, Naoshima has been transformed into a cutting-edge contemporary art island.
-It is visited by leading architects and artists from all over the world.
+Thanks to Benesse Corporation and the visionary Naoshima Art Project, Naoshima has been transformed into a cutting-edge contemporary art island and it is visited by leading architects and artists from all over the world.
 You will spend time on the island visiting the galleries, architecture and sculptures of Ando Tadao, Lee Ufan and many others.
 While we guarantee the installations will spark debate, you will also enjoy the laid-back atmosphere and stunning natural scenery of the Inland Sea.

 Day 9: Teshima